pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

    <td><code>fn:PageContainsStructContentItems()</code></td>
    <td>
     <ul>
-     <li>Asserts that the page contains the structure content item represented by the integer value of the current row.</li>
+     <li>Asserts that the current PDF page contains the structure content item represented by the integer value of the current row.</li>
      <li>Only used in the "Required" field, as in <code>fn:IsRequired(fn:PageContainsStructContentItems())</code>.</li>
      <li>There are no parameters.</li>
     </ul>